njmulsqb/bbht/README.md

 # To Do
 - Replace pip installation of S3Scanner tool with source installation
 - Analyze https://github.com/amec0e/BBIS/blob/main/BBIS and see what additional things I can add into my bbht
+- Snap is not available on WSL, so snap commands arent working there.
+Check its alternative